“A Volunteer Hospice and Grief Support Center”

 All services are provided completely free of charge, 100% of our funding is raised through private donations, fundraising events and grants.
-Our service area is the Eastern Ventura County including Thousand Oaks, Westlake Village, Newbury Park, Oak Park, Agoura, Calabasas, Simi Valley and Moorpark, and surrounding communities.
+Our service area is South-Eastern Ventura County including Thousand Oaks, Westlake Village, Newbury Park, Oak Park, Agoura, Calabasas, Simi Valley and Moorpark, and surrounding communities.

 As a non-medical hospice, we are uniquely positioned to offer our support outside the constraints placed on medical hospices by Medicare and Insurance.
 We can assist patients and their families before a six-month prognosis is made and no physician referral is required for our services.
 We are also able to assist patients who are still undergoing corrective treatment.

 We also operate a thriving Grief Support Center, providing 50+ professional, therapist-led grief support groups every month…… always at no charge.
-We help people of all ages and all walks of life including seniors who have lost their spouse of many decades, adults of all ages, young parents who have lost a child or during pregnancy, teens and children who have lost a loved one, a bilingual group for our Spanish speaking residents and a group people who are suffering the loss of their beloved pet.
+We help people of all ages and all walks of life including seniors who have lost their spouse of many decades, adults of all ages, young parents who have lost a child or during pregnancy, teens and children who have lost a loved one, a bilingual group for our Spanish speaking residents, our LGBTQ+ community and a group people who are suffering the loss of their beloved pet.

-We also offer our NODA (No One Dies Alone) program provides volunteers who sit vigil with patients who are in their final hours of life and would otherwise die alone because loved ones are unable to be there.
+We also offer our NODA (No One Dies Alone) program which provides volunteers who sit vigil 24/7 with patients who are in their final hours of life and would otherwise die alone because loved ones are unable to be there.

 Our Patient/Pet program helps our patients keep their beloved pet by their side during their illness as many times they do not have the means to do so.
 Our volunteers walk, groom, feed and otherwise care for the pet.